ITensor/website/docs/book/trg.md

 ### Next Steps for You to Try

-* Modify the sample application to read in parameters from a file, using the ITensor [[input parameter system|tutorials/input]].
+1. Modify the sample application to read in parameters from a file, using the ITensor [[input parameter system|tutorials/input]].

-* Following the details in the appendix of the "Tensor Network Renormalization" paper arxiv:1412.0732, for the critical temperature @@T\_c=2/\ln(1+\sqrt{2})@@ trace the top-scale "A" tensor in the x direction, then diagonalize the resulting matrix to obtain the leading scaling dimensions of the critical 2 dimensional Ising model.
+2. Following the details in the appendix of the "Tensor Network Renormalization" paper arxiv:1412.0732, for the critical temperature @@T\_c=2/\ln(1+\sqrt{2})@@ trace the top-scale "A" tensor in the x direction, then diagonalize the resulting matrix to obtain the leading scaling dimensions of the critical 2 dimensional Ising model.

-* Following the paper arxiv:0903.1069, include an "impurity tensor" which measures the magnetization of a single Ising spin, and compare your results at various temperatures to the [exact solution](https://en.wikipedia.org/wiki/Square-lattice_Ising_model).
+3. Following the paper arxiv:0903.1069, include an "impurity tensor" which measures the magnetization of a single Ising spin, and compare your results at various temperatures to the [exact solution](https://en.wikipedia.org/wiki/Square-lattice_Ising_model).

+*Pro Tip*: for tasks 2 and 3 above, it is a good idea to modify the TRG code such that A gets normalized after each step, for example by adding a line `A /= norm(A);`.
+The exact normalization is not so important (trace norm versus Frobenius norm); the idea is to prevent A from getting too big, which will definitely occur after too many iterations.
+When computing observables such as the magnetization, it is sufficient to use the "effective" partition function @@Z\_\text{eff}@@ obtained by double-tracing the top-scale A, however it might be normalized.

 ### References